mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 - **Application Programming Interface (API)**: APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 For example, Morningstar's software system contains daily stock market data.
 The stock market app on your phone “talks” to this system via APIs and shows you daily stock prices on your phone.
 People interact with software through Graphical User Interfaces (GUIs) while software interacts with another software through APIs.
     - APIs are developer friendly.
 APIs can serve as [Placeholder]-As-A-Service.
 The placeholder can be wealth management, inventory management or ride-sharing.
 Simply by writing a few lines of code, platforms can let their customers set up any services.
 APIs abstract away code and business complexity.
 I can use ACH services through API without writing code or understanding how ACH works.
 APIs can be internal or external facing.
     - APIs consist of functions, contracts, business logic which helps scale for adoption.
 Businesses today can use APIs from other software providers without having to invest their own resources to build out capabilities.
 If I am in the business of stock data, I do not need to build a payment gateway.
 I can use Stripe's API to build my business.
     - Business model for API is pay-as-you-go.
-Everytime an API is consumed, you get charged.
+Every time an API is consumed, you get charged.
 API first companies have deep moats because they are highly specialized, but can also pose risk if a bigger company enters the market.
     - Components are derivatives of APIs.
 They are reusable objects based on API specification.
     - API architecture is usually explained in terms of client and server.
 The application sending the request is called the client, and the application sending the response is called the server.
     - There are different kinds of APIs: SOAP APIs, REST APIs and Websocket APIs.